Teleopti/Stardust/Teleopti.Ccc.Web/Teleopti.Ccc.Web/Areas/WFM/css/styleguide.md

 1. Maintain consistency.
 2. Avoid unnecessary clicks.
 3. Automatic tasks in background.
-4. "Nature doesn't like empty space, and so do users".
+4. "Nature doesn't like empty space, and so don't users".
 6. From the previous rule : Never provide an empty form but suggest things or display placeholders.
 7. Learning from users habits.
 8. Adapt to scale.
 9. Be aware of performance.
 Don't display a big bunch of data which doesn't fit in the screen.
-Instead, use infinite scrolling or pagination
+Consider aggregating data as an entry point.
+If it's not possible, then use infinite scrolling or pagination
 10. Should be responsive

 Other things to keep in mind
 ---

-1. Try to avoid too many actions displayed in same time.
+1. Reduce the number of actions displayed at the same time.
 Maybe some of them could be hidden until needed?
 For example when a list is displayed : actions icons can be displayed only when an item is selected.
 See list section for an example.
 2. If an action takes time (ajax request...) => display a loading bar (or a spinner).
 See loading bar section.
-3. Tables, lists... etc must be displayed in alphabetical order, except for specific use case.
+3. Tables, lists... etc should be sorted according to context (alphabetical order for example).
 4. Giving visual identity to objects (by icons for example).
-5. In general, providing ways to filter and sort on tables, lists, grid is good.
+5. In general, providing ways to filter, sort and export to excel on tables, lists, grid is good.
 6. Actions history must be available.
 7. If possible, provide undo/redo feature.
 8. Keyboard shortcuts must be available.